daniromero2000/BaseModulesOrigin/readme.md

 * **laravel/ui**: composer require laravel/ui (https://laravel.com/docs/7.x/authentication).
 * **nicolaslopezj/searchable**: Simply add the package to your composer.json file and run composer update "nicolaslopezj/searchable": "1.*" (https://github.com/nicolaslopezj/searchable).

+##### c. clone smartCommerce Modules

+1. Create a folder in project root called "Modules".
+2. Clone the smartcommerce Modules into that folder.
+3. Extract the folders in "smartcommerce" and paste it into "Modules". check for hidden files and folders... those need to be moved to.

+##### d. setting up .env file:

+1. Copy the .env file content a paste it in the .env of the project.
+2. Set up all project config parameters in the .env project file (database connection)

+##### e. setting up modules:

+1. Run composer dump-autoload for data recongnition.
+2. Run php artisan module:list for modules recognition. at this point every module is disabled.

 ##### a.
 Download zip from the link below: